 But alas.
 It never did.
 It brought more harm than good.

 To a bunch of its customers, Shutterfly aimed to mass-email congratulations on becoming new parents.
-Except that Shutterfly’s CRM data management was so bad that it landed on the inboxes of folks who didn’t make the title of a ‘New Mom’ or ‘New Dad’.
+Except that Shutterfly’s CRM database management was so bad that it landed on the email addresses of folks who didn’t make the title of a ‘New Mom’ or ‘New Dad’.

 And as you could see, Twitter was chuck-full of upset Shutterfly users.
-If you’d want to avoid Shutterfly’s mishap, then CRM data management is indispensable.
+If you’d want to avoid Shutterfly’s mishap, then training your marketing team for proper data management processes is indispensable.

 Table of Contents